oof-bar/scripted/Readme.md

 git clone https://github.com/AugustMiller/scripted.git --recursive /Users/your-username/Sites/scripted
 ```

+We include Wordpress as a submodule to simplify updates and keep this repository nice and lean.
+The [Kirby Toolkit](https://github.com/getkirby/toolkit) is also used— it's allowed us to maintain a readable codebase, and informed the design of some of our own custom static classes (more on the project structure, later).

 #### Local Server

 Add a `VirtualHost` to your Apache configuration (it's best to put it in `/etc/apache2/users/your-username.conf`):